Hi-kue/galcan-ideahub/SITES.md

 - [Stack Sorted](https://stacksorted.com/): Curated collection of design elements for various sections that you may find in a typical website, used often for inspiration or direct use in your front-end centric creations / projects.

+#### Authentication and Authorization Sites
+- [Auth0](https://auth0.com/): Authentication and Authorization platform that provides a wide range of services for developers to use in their applications.

+- [SuperTokens](https://supertokens.com/): Open-source user authentication as an alternative to Auth0 or the other big players within the authentication and authorization space.

+- [Permit.io](https://www.permit.io/): Full-stack authorization as a service, designed to provide permissions for any application with Policy-as-Code, APIs, developer-friendly SDKs, and user facing UIs.

 ### Data Generators for API's

 - [Mockaroo](https://www.mockaroo.com/): Realistic data generator for testing and prototyping, used to generate large datasets of realistic data for testing and prototyping.